 WASHINGTON DC SCHOOL PLANNING TIPS:

-Hire tour guides for the important parts - National Mall, Arlington Cemetery, Capitol Hill.
+- Hire tour guides for the most important sites - National Mall, Arlington Cemetery, Capitol Hill.

 There are some places that are just better with a local guide.
 Some of our most popular tours for school groups include:

 Memorials & Monuments on the National Mall - Any combination, either on foot or stepping on your bus to give narration.
 We can even help you arrange a coach/minibus/van.
 Let us know what you want to focus on, and we can work out the details with you.

 Arlington National Cemetery - This tour covers history of the cemetery, the Changing of the Guard at the Tomb of the Unknowns, and the final resting place of the Kennedy brothers, including, of course, President Kennedy.
 This tour and topics covered can be customized to your group.

 Capitol Hill - We can guide you around the outside of the Capitol Hill complex, including a tour inside the Library of Congress and outside of the Supreme Court.

 We can also help you figure out the logistics to tour inside the Capitol, either through the Capitol Visitors' Center or through your own Congressional offices.